pavanrshankar/LexicalAnalyzer/Documentation.md

    iii.
 Constructs:

       - Probability calculations are dependent on whether attribute is discrete or continuous.

-      - Class conditional probability calculation for discrete attributes is done in a frequentist approach by counting the number of occurrences.
-For continuous attributes Gaussian distribution is used.

       - Custom class conditional probability is set as follows: